chandratop/twitter-song-finder-bot/README.md

 #### Twitter API
 Register for a [Twitter developer account](https://developer.twitter.com/en).
 Follow the steps to set up your Bot account and get your API keys.
 #### ACRCloud API
-Follow the steps [here](https://docs.acrcloud.com/docs/acrcloud/tutorials/identify-music-by-sound/) to get your ACRCloud account and generate your API keys
+Register for a [ACRCloud Account](https://docs.acrcloud.com/docs/acrcloud/tutorials/identify-music-by-sound/).
+Follow the steps to set it up and get your API keys.

 ---